chef-boneyard/habitat/README.md

 #### Properties

 Some properties are only valid for `start` or `load` actions.
-See the description of each option for indication which action(s) the property is used.
+See the description of each option for indication as to which action(s) the property is used with.
 This is because the underlying `hab sup` commands have different options available in their context.

 - `service_name`: name property, the name of the service, must be in the form of `origin/name`
 - `loaded`: state property indicating whether the service is loaded in the supervisor